JavaScript is connected to webpages via the <script>

 and async

 attributes.
-You can read about it here.
+You can read about this here.

-in the browser is available by default.
+is available in the browser by default.

 The Hexlet support team or other students will answer you.